opiopan/fsmapper/docs/docs/libs/mapper/Canvas/Canvas-value_setter.md

 ```lua
 Canvas:value_setter([value])
 ```
-This function creates a native-action to set a value for the canvas.
+This method creates a native-action to set a value for the canvas.

 ## Prameters